hongkailiu/svt-case-doc/learn/next_gen_installer.md

 * [packer](https://www.packer.io/) seems a cool tool.
 Want to learn it.

+## SVT cases:

+For python version of cluster loader and concurrent build scripts, we can [set up python virtualenv](../tools/python.md).

 ## 4.0 hacking day: 20181206
 Email:
 * Christopher Alfonso: OCP 4.0 Installer - Jump on in!